JetBrains/guide/site/dotnet/tutorials/localization/basics/index.md

 ## Resource Files

 The first essential element of localization is the resource file, commonly recognized by its unique file extension of `resx`.
 Resource files are XML based and contain key/value pairs.
-Typically the key is the identifier used within our code to access the value we present to the user.
+Typically, the key is the identifier used within our code to access the value we present to the user.
 Below, we'll see a resource item with a key of `HelloWorld` and a string value of `Hello World!`.

 ```shell
 <data name="HelloWorld" xml:space="preserve">